Up to 50% off sofas & mattresses — limited‑time deals.

 How to Choose the Home Depot Sofa?

-Finally, look at your space and household.
-In larger rooms and busier homes, modular flexibility and a more forgiving fabric feel (Thorton) can matter more than small comfort differences.
+Last, think about your space and how busy the room is.
+In larger rooms or family-heavy setups, modular flexibility and more forgiving fabric on Thorton can matter more than small comfort differences.

 Limitations